Coderockr/coderockr-way-github-setup/README.md

 Type your Github password (won't be shown):
 ```

-## Using Github Token
-If you're using github token you must set the environment variable `GITHUB_TOKEN`, then the script will ignore and won't ask for your username and password

 Or you [install into your machine](#install) and run it directaly setting parameters (or not and it will be asked as shown before):

 Usage: `coderockr-way-github-setup -u githubUser -p githubPassword owner/repo`